telerik/ajax-docs/controls/sitemap/data-binding/binding-to-sitemapdatasource.md

 ---
 title: Binding to SiteMapDataSource
-page_title: Binding to SiteMapDataSource | RadSiteMap for ASP.NET AJAX Documentation
+page_title: Binding to SiteMapDataSource - RadSiteMap
-description: Binding to SiteMapDataSource
+description: Check our Web Forms article about Binding to SiteMapDataSource.
 slug: sitemap/data-binding/binding-to-sitemapdatasource
 tags: binding,to,sitemapdatasource
 published: True